Contents

 Young trees are used as Christmas tree in his native place because they have a pyramidal appearance that reminds that of firs.
 They are also used to cover slopes and prevent erosion.
 It grows well on limestone soils.
 It is a tree that resists drought well.
 It is considered the most hardy species within the cypress.
 It has the following variants:

-Smooth Arizona cypress (Cupressus arizonica var glabra = Callitropsis arizonica) It is from Arizona.
+- Smooth Arizona cypress (Cupressus arizonica var glabra = Callitropsis arizonica) It is from Arizona.
 It is a tree that can present compact and conical or more open and wide.
 It reaches about 12 meters high.
-It is characterized by a trunk in which a series of gray panels emerge that expose the lower crust that has a green or reddish brown colour.
+It is characterized by a trunk in which a series of gray panels emerge that expose the lower crust that has a green or reddish brown color.
 Sticky gray or bluish green leaves.
 Fruits up to 2.5 cm, blue green when young and gray when ripe, gathered in large groups.
 It is used as an ornamental tree in dry climates and hot summers.
 It is very resistant to pests and diseases.
 There is a variant called “Limelight” enduring both heat and cold, dryness and humidity.
 Its foliage is golden.

-San Pedro Martir Cypress (Cupressus arizonica var montana = Callitropsis arizonica var montana): Endemic from Mexican Sierra de San Pedro Martir in Baja California where it is between 2000 and 2800 meters above the sea level.
+- San Pedro Martir Cypress (Cupressus arizonica var montana = Callitropsis arizonica var montana): Endemic from Mexican Sierra de San Pedro Martir in Baja California where it is between 2000 and 2800 meters above the sea level.
 It is a tree that can be between 5 and 20 meters high.
 Conical or open.
 Its trunk is erect, dark brown bark with narrow ridges and easily to open in strips.
 Young branches grayish brown-easy to peel into pieces that show the lower crust of reddish-brown color.
 Globose cones about 3 cm in diameter that differ from other Arizona cypress because they are easy to open by themselves when ripe.

 - Paiute cypress (Cupressus arizonica var nevadensis = Callitropsis arizonica var nevadensis): Tree from the Paiute mountains in California where it grows along with other conifers in lands located on the 1500 and 1800 meters above sea level.
 It is a cypress tree that reaches about 10 meters.
 It has a markedly pyramidal shape with open straight branches.
 Peelable stems, erect, reddish brown bark in youth and darker when ripe.
 Bluish green leaves up to 2 mm in length with very patent resiniferous glands.
 Globose cones single in the finest branches or gathered abundant in groups in thicker branches.
 Brown at first and more gray as they mature.